shinesoftware/shineisp-1.5/README.md

 It is really simple!
 Select the language you wish to translate and click the button "join"!

 ### Demo
-This is the demo setup for all developers http://demo2.shineisp.com/
+Read the demo information page for all the developers at https://github.com/shinesoftware/shineisp2/wiki#administration-site

 ### Zend Framework Code Video Introduction
 This is a simple video preview of the source code and the Zend Framework 2 module structure: http://youtu.be/HGNKwzvtAUE